-How to get Wawel Castle tickets at the box office
+How to get tickets for the Krakow Castle at the ticket office

-You have several alternatives to buy your tickets to the Wawel Castle, besides the possibility to buy them online and prepare your visit in advance.
-My recommendation will always be to look for your tickets online as it will guarantee you not to lose time and ensure your entrance for the day and time you have planned.
+You have several alternatives to buy your tickets to Krakow Castle, in addition to the possibility of buying them online and prepare your visit in advance.
+My recommendation will always be to buy your tickets with guided tour online as it will guarantee you not to lose time and ensure your entrance for the day and time you have planned.
 This type of official places sell tickets at the box office with a limited number per day, so it is better not to take risks.

 - At the Visitor Center, which is open Mondays from 9 am to 12 noon and Tuesdays through Sundays from 9 am to 4:20 pm.